iy4vet/SceneryPacksOrganiser/README.md

 ## What's planned...
 Naturally, fixing the above :grin:.
 I also want to really solidify AutoOrtho and SAM support - people have been telling me there's some extra witchcraft it does that messes up this one's output.\
 <br>
 There's also saving preferences of custom airport overlaps, so you can simply reuse what you did last time.
-I'd also quite like to speed up the DSF parsing - with my setup more than half the execution time is just extracting 7z archives.
-I'm also considering potential options to let YOU decide how you want your pack sorted.
+I'm also considering potential options to let you decide how you want your packs sorted.
 Perhaps little text files you can copy-paste to your scenery pack would be a good option...\
 <br>
-However I've been bogged down by school exams for a while now... so I definitely will get get these done, but probably not very soon :pensive:.
+However I've been bogged down by exams for a while now... so I definitely will get get these done, but probably not very soon :pensive:.
 In the meantime, if you find any bugs or have a feature in mind please do leave a comment or shoot me a message and I'll do my best to get to it.